TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 nie jesteś DJ'em, nie miksuj

+pomaga jak zmarłemu bandaż

+blockchains are new pyramids

+Mistakes are proof that you are trying.

+money is coordination device

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.